The 287(g) Program

 About the Report

-How to use the interactive report + understand the data behind it.
+How to use the interactive report + the data behind it.

 Where does the data come from?

-The original raw data comes directly from ICE, which publishes an Excel spreadsheet of active 287(g) agreements on its website.
+The original ('raw') agreement data comes directly from ICE, which publishes an Excel spreadsheet of active 287(g) agreements on its website.

-ICE uses a snapshot approach to publishing this data: each spreadsheet represents the currently active agreements at a given time — effectively overwriting the previous snapshot with each update.
+ICE uses a snapshot approach to publish this data: when an updated spreadsheet is added to the site, it replaces the previous version entirely.
+This means each version of the spreadsheet only reflects the currently active agreements at the time of publishing.
+This approach effectively overwrites the previous snapshot with each published update.
 There is no changelog, no historical archive, and no unique identifiers for individual agreements.

 Digging Into ICE's Messy 287(g) Data w/ Andrew Thrasher by Austin Kocher